ExploraCoder: Advancing code generation for multiple unseen APIs via planning and chained exploration: Experiments

-\textbf{Invoking APIs using API-untrained and API-pretrained models.} By analyzing the direct generation performance of the five base models, we observe that API-pretrained models consistently outperform API-untrained models.
+By analyzing the direct generation performance of the five base models, we observe that API-pretrained models consistently outperform API-untrained models.
 This highlights the importance of prior API knowledge in library-oriented code generation.
-And the lower performance across all models on the Torchdata-Manual (Table \ref{tab:Torchdata-Manual-Main}) further underscores the challenge posed by more complex API invocations, making it a more effective benchmark for our task. \footnote{Notably, API-untrained models manage to solve a small number of problems in Torchdata-Github even without explicit API information in the context.
-We find in Appendix \ref{app: casestudy} that these models circumvent the lack of API knowledge by invoking built-in APIs that provide similar functionalities and meet the task requirements.}
+And the lower performance across all models on the Torchdata-Manual further underscores the challenge posed by more complex API invocations, making it a more effective benchmark for evaluation.

-Through a naive RAG framework \citep{zhou_docprompting_2023}, the performance of API-untrained models has been effectively improved, bridging the gap caused by the lack of API knowledge compared to API-pretrained models.
-Specifically, GPT-3.5-turbo-0125 + naive RAG achieves 7.36\% absolute increase in pass@20 compare to its base model across two datasets.
-We make a fairer comparison of RAG methods and pretraining methods by looking into two GPT-4 models.
-We discussed the fairness in Appendix \ref{app: gpt-4-compare-fairness}.
-GPT-4-0613 + naive RAG outperforms GPT-4-1106-preview by an average of 2.69\% absolute increase in pass@k on Torchdata-Github, but underperforms on the more challenging Torchdata-Manual benchmark.
+Through a naive RAG framework \citep{zhou_docprompting_2023}, the performance of API-untrained models has been effectively improved, bridging the gap caused by the lack of prior API knowledge.
+We make an indirect comparison of retrieval and pretraining methods by looking into two GPT4 models (fairness dicussed in Appendix \ref{app: gpt-4-compare-fairness}).
+GPT-4-0613 + naive RAG outperforms GPT-4-1106-preview by an average of 6.13\% pass/success rate increase on Torchdata-Github, and achieves comparable performance on more challenging Torchdata-Manual.